itberrios/facial_keypoints/README.md

 ## Face filters

 An basic 'snapchat' filter of a googly orange was built using the key points which can be seen below.
-The flucations of the predicted facial landmarks are apparent as the orange and googly eyes change sizes.
+The fluctuations of the predicted facial landmarks are apparent as the orange and googly eyes change sizes.

 ![image15](images/orange.gif)